Annual Appalachian Research Symposium

 - Work must be topically related to Appalachia, original, and produced in the last 3 years.

-- To be considered for inclusion in the Symposium students should submit a 200-250 word abstract online by midnight, Friday, January 22, 2016.
-Notice of submission acceptance will be emailed to the student by January 25th.
+- To be considered for inclusion in the Symposium students should submit a 200-250 word abstract online by midnight, Sunday, January 31, 2016.
+Notice of submission acceptance will be emailed to the student the first week of February.
 To submit the abstract, visit the abstract submission page of the GARC website.

 See the 2016 Call for Participation for more information